0xDC00/docs/docs/troubleshooting/index.md

 Process not found
 ```

-It's a frida error, it usually happen on linux when you didn't run agent with sudo.
+This error is a Frida error, and it can happen on Linux if you didn't run agent with sudo.